cloxcloud/docs/source/rpi3/long_road/frontend_installation.rst

+.. include:: ../vars.rst
 .. _the_not_so_short_road_frontend_installation:

 ******************************************
 Front-end installation
 ******************************************

-This guide intends to describe the process of installing OpenNebula on a Ubuntu container running armhf architecture.
+This guide intends to describe the process of installing OpenNebula on a Ubuntu container running |architecture| architecture.
 You can download a basic container from `<http://linuxcontainers.org/>`_ image repositories or Ubuntu `<http://ubuntu.org/>`_ images or you can even use the base image provided in `<http://clox.cloud/>`_ and follow the steps provided on this guide.

 .. warning::
-    Please note there is a ready to be deployed container that will save you the trouble of this guide, see :ref:`the_short_road_first_node`.
+    Please note there is a ready to be deployed container that will save you the trouble of this guide, see :ref:`pine64_the_short_road_first_node`.
 This guide is only intended to show what is inside that container and for those who want to contribute and improve this process.

 .. note::
     * Read **Notes** sections attached to some steps, before using the shell